hariscodes/idealloc-blog/content/posts/novelty-is-not-statistically-significant.md

 # AI, what is it good for?

-This is the third techonolgoical transition I've experienced during my career.
+This is the third technological transition I've experienced during my career.
 The job title I had when I transitioned fully from data science to tech was "Database Administrator"; a job that is relegated to "legacy" tech, where it will be done by aging, increasingly expensive consultants until it fades from existence entirely.
 My dad was a COBOL programmer, who experienced the same thing at the tail end of his career.
 People even tried to accelerate software engineering with code generation tooling, refered to as CASE (computer assisted software engineering).
-The one my Dad used was called COOL:Gen, and even though it was deterministic, it feels like it was cut from the same cloth.
+The tool my Dad used was called COOL:Gen, and even though it was deterministic, it feels like it was cut from the same cloth as modern LLM-based tools.
 A powerful but expensive and limited black box.
 It was great at code porting, but required extensive knowledge both of the target language and the COOL:Gen DSL.
-It never replaced programmmers.
+Crucially, it never replaced programmmers.

-I think the new wave of LLM-based CASE tools are going to be incredible, and much mote flexible, but operate in fundamentally the same lane as software like COOL:Gen. They're already getting really good at reducing toil.
+I think the new wave of LLM-based CASE tools are going to be incredible, and much more flexible, but operate in fundamentally the same lane as software like COOL:Gen. They're already getting really good at reducing toil.
 I regularly send deep research bots off to parse hundreds of web pages on my behalf.
 We're not far off from having a bot take a decent stab at implementing a well-designed interface that you've alredy built.
 One of the things I'm most excited for is reclaiming the part of my brain that knows Regex.
+I consider none of those essential to the value that I provide to the company I work for.

 I'm not even remotely scared that LLM agents are going to take engineering jobs, for the same reason that a mechanic shouldn't be afraid of losing their job because their employer purchases a software diagnostic tool.
 Good engineering is a creative endeavor where design is driven by